 Often appreciation occurs in the present moment.
 Think about seeing something beautiful.
 You took a moment to soak in the wonder of beauty and magnificence of the moment.
 This sparked appreciation for a specific experience.

 William James, well-known psychologist and philosopher, said, The deepest principle of human nature is a craving to be appreciated.

 Gratitude may not top the list.
 But if you’ve been spending time in the neighborhood of anger, frustration and despair, then gratitude is a very good place to be.

 Here are five ways to gain awareness and appreciation in your day to day living.

 - 100 blessings.
 Find 100 things to be appreciative of each and every day.
 Your list can include the mundane to the exquisite.
 Searching for appreciation throughout the day will shift your attention from negative to positive.

 - Journal.
-Write the moments of appreciation you experienced throughout the day.
+Write the moments of appreciation you experience throughout the day.

 - Social media.
-Choose to influence the people around you by your posts and blogs.
+Choose to influence the people virtually connected to you with your posts and blogs.

 - Slow down.
 Instead of quickly rushing through your day, slow things down.
 Enjoy a specific moment of your day.
 Linger a little longer than usual to soak in the experience.

 It’s my way of giving back by offering a new spin on the meaning.
 I want the very best for you.
 If you’ve been expressing lots of gratitude, that’s great.
 Now choose to uplevel your emotions by focusing on appreciation.
 Appreciation boosts your spirit, passion and purpose.
 Experience the difference.